mdgrs-mei/outlook-taskbar-notifier/README.md

 You can change the unread badge color.
 Available WPF color names are listed here: https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.colors?view=net-5.0

+If you want to hide the unread number, set `textColor` to `"Transparent"`.

 ## Taskbar icon flashing

 ``` powershell